Passenger Assistance At Malaga Airport

-If you follow our busy Facebook Page, you may have found some posts regarding Assistance at Malaga Airport.
-Generally the feedback is fantastic, but there seem to be a few people that have found it a little less than satisfactory.
+If you follow our busy Facebook Page, you may have found some posts regarding Assistance at Malaga Airport and generally, the feedback is fantastic.

-So we took a trip there the other day and spoke to the people ourselves to try and find out where the problem could be.
-We were most impressed with the help and information we received from one particular lady who spoke perfect English.
-In fact, wandering around, many of the ´Sin Barreras´ staff were chatting away to people and seemed very nice and friendly.
+We recently spoke to the people from “Sin Barreras” ourselves and have to say we were most impressed with the help and information we received, particularly from one lady who spoke perfect English.
+In fact, wandering around, many of the ´Sin Barreras´ staff were chatting away to people and seemed really nice and friendly.

 A few comments that people have had to say about the service..

 “We have always had assistance at Malaga airport they have always been helpful and friendly x”

 “Used T2 this week excellent treatment well done managed to get buggy as 3 of us needed assistance”

 “My mother had pre-booked Assistance for her flight yesterday and it was a treat everything went well.
 A Big Thank You”

 Whilst there, we also asked about kids with Autism & Aspergers and she said, of course, they can assist with this too.
 The problems come when passengers haven’t booked this Free Service or if they haven´t booked the correct service.